strandseter/git-storage/README.md

 A lightweight Node.js library that enables Git-based data storage by directly managing and committing data to Git repositories.
 It transforms Git remotes into simple, version-controlled databases, perfect for small websites and static projects.

+## Why use this

+- **No database or servers** - Content and files live in Git with full version history.
+- **Serverless-ready** - Ideal for static sites on Vercel/Netlify/Cloudflare—Git pushes trigger rebuilds, no backend to run.
+- **CMS-friendly** - Plug in lightweight admin UIs so editors update content; changes commit to the repo as the single source of truth.

 ## Features

 - **Git as Database** - Transform any Git repository into a version-controlled database